(18th March 2013 – 20 miles)

 Having left Patterdale at 8.30am, I finally approached Shap at about 4.30.

 A couple of hours later, and by coincidence, I sat next to Pat and Sue in the local pub and fell to chatting (other than B&B owners and pub/shop staff, I had barely spoken to anyone for days).
-Pat and I compared notes on the walk (wise Sue was driving, not walking).
+Pat and I compared notes on the walk (Sue, being very wise, had opted to drive the route as backup for Pat).
 He hadn’t done a long distance footpath before and just a week or so before had decided to come and do the C2C.
 What a choice, what a baptism and I stared at him in awe.

-But we did think that the worst of the weather was now behind us and the way ahead would be easier.
-We were wrong.
+But we did agree that the worst of the weather was now behind us and the way ahead would be easier.